johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

   - Instrumentalism
   - Spaceship Earth
   - Principle of Mediocrity: Dawkins argument that "Universe being is not only queerer than suppose, but it is queerer that we can suppose"
-  - Martin Reese: "could be life and intelligence in forms we cant conceive"
+  - Martin Reese: "there could be life and intelligence in forms we cant conceive"
   - Boltzmann Brains
   - Anthropic Arguments for fine-tuning puzzles
   - Daniel Dennett: who claims in Consciousness Explained that qualia dont exist